Compartment Syndrome: Common Causes, Symptoms & Treatment Options. Do You Have A Question? Speak To A Therapist Today. Call (24/7): 1300-003-777.

 Compartments are groupings of muscles, nerves, and blood vessels in your arms and legs.
-Surrounding these tissues is a fibrous or tough membrane that is referred to as a fascia.
+Surrounding these tissues is a fibrous membrane called the fascia.
 Fascia is responsible for keeping the tissues in place and therefore the fascia is relatively inflexible.
-Compartment syndrome most often occurs in the anterior (front) compartment of the lower leg.
+Compartment syndrome occurs in the anterior (front) compartment of the lower leg.
 It can also occur in other compartments in the leg, as well as in the arms, hands, feet, and buttocks.
-Given the inflexible nature of fascia pressure may build up within the respective compartments and in turn prevent adequate blood flow to tissues inside the compartment.
-Severe tissue damage can result, with loss of body function or even death.
-In majority of cases that we encounter in clinical practice people present with significant pain and dysfunction of the affected limb that may also demonstrate swelling.
+Given the inflexible nature of fascia, pressure may build up within the respective compartments and prevent blood flow to tissues.
+Severe tissue damage can result with loss of body function or even death.
+Majority of cases that we encounter in practice demonstrate pain, general dysfunction and swelling of the affected limb.

 - Acute compartment syndrome

 - Is the most common type of compartment syndrome.
-It is estimated that 75% of the time it is due to a traumatic bone fracture
+It’s estimated that 75% of cases are because of bone fracture.

-- Other potential causes may include crush injuries, burns, excessively tight limb bandaging, surgery, blood clots, vigorous exercise, anabolic steroid usage
+- Other causes include crush injuries, burns, excessively tight limb bandaging, surgery, blood clots, vigorous exercise & anabolic steroid usage.

-- The hallmark sign of is pain, especially when the muscle within the compartment is stretched.
+- The hallmark sign is pain when the muscle is stretched with possible tingling and burning.

 - Chronic compartment syndrome

-- Typically develops of a period of weeks to months due to abnormal or excessive physical activity stress
+- Typically develops over a period of weeks to months due to excessive physical activity stress.

-- Associated symptoms may include transient numbness, reduced limb range of movement, visible swelling
+- Associated symptoms may include transient numbness, reduced limb range of movement & swelling.